Dot Ladybird Stethorus pusillus

 This species has a reputation for being difficult to find but I have been seeing it regularly in my recording area for a few years now.

-Unlike many other species I have not found a reliable site.
-It is a species that I stumble across unexpectedly in different locations.
+I have one reliable site, a sheltered ride with small oaks in mixed hedgerows .
+Otherwise it is a species that I stumble across unexpectedly in different locations.

 I find it in garden wheelie bins, but also by beating evergreen garden shrubs and deciduous trees in the wider countyside.